harrycresswell/harry/content/uses.md

 I’ve been using [Mailchimp](https://mailchimp.com/) for my mailing list for years, however these days it often feels overkill for my needs.
 With that said, I decided to give [Buttondown](https://buttondown.email/) a go for the [Practical Hugo](https://practicalhugo.com/) mailing list – only positive things to say so far.

+I find myself using [Apple Notes](https://www.icloud.com/notes/) for fleeting notes written when I’m on the go.
+These aren’t usually notes I want to keep long-term, so from time to time I’ll have a big clearout and delete them all.

 ## Project management

 I recently switched to [Obsidian](https://obsidian.md/) for personal project management (using the P.A.R.A method) after [falling out with Notion](/writing/notion-no-more).
 What I like most about Obsidian is that it’s text-based, fast and self-hosted.
 Ultimately, it’s just a bunch of markdown files, so it works great without an internet connection.
 This also means content is highly portable, should I wish to move tools in the future.